-How to have a high performing business is when you lead people, not manage them, you’ll then have a higher performing business.
+How to have a high performing business, you lead people, not manage them, you’ll then have a higher performing business.

 Dr. Norton and Dr. Kaplan have found the key to having it all in The Balanced Scorecard by leading people and managing organizations better you will have a higher performing business. (the article has been archived 2020)